Skip to main content

 View Slovenia Tour Packages →

-Save these numbers before your trip for quick access in emergencies
+Save these critical numbers before your departure from India

 • 112: Universal emergency number for police, ambulance, fire, and rescue